 Nursing care management of adults that promotes, protects, restores, and maintains health and wellness.
 Proficiency in fundamental care management skills and technologies are acquired in the classroom and while working with interprofessional teams in the clinical setting.
 Clinical learning experiences can take place in a variety of acute, long-term, and community-based settings.
 (Fall/Spring).
+Class: 3 credits (45 contact hours), Lab: 1 credit (30 contact hours), Clinical: 3 credits (135 contact hours).
 Pre-requisites: Admission into the BSN Program.
-Corequisites: NUR205 and NUR214.
+Corequisites: NUR205 and NUR312 or permission of the Nursing Program Director.